alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-26-number-of-prophets-messengers.md

 group1: true
 locale: en
 lang: en
-excerpt: No one knows their number except Allah.
+summary: No one knows their number except Allah.
 Those who are known are those who are mentioned in the Qur'an or authentically reported in the Sunnah.
 ---

 ### Question: